quilime/organelle-monome/README.md

 ## Enable Read/Write

-Run the following command from the terminal.
+There are a number of convenient scripts that come with the Organelle.
+Run the following script from the terminal to enable read/write.

     ~/scripts/remount-rw.sh